CoDi: Conditional Diffusion Distillation for Higher-Fidelity and Faster Image Generation

-\paragraph{Conditional guidance.} In order to demonstrate the importance of our proposed conditional guidance (CG) for distillation, which is claimed to be capable of regularizing the distillation process during training, we conduct comparisons between the setting of using the conditional guidance as $r=\| \bx - \hat{\bx}_\theta (\bz_t, c) \|^2_2$ and not using as $r=0$.
+\textbf{Conditional guidance.} In order to demonstrate the importance of our proposed conditional guidance (CG) for distillation, which is claimed to be capable of regularizing the distillation process during training, we conduct comparisons between the setting of using the conditional guidance as $r=\| \bx - \hat{\bx}_\theta (\bz_t, c) \|^2_2$ and not using as $r=0$.
 As the result shown in Figure~\ref{fig:ablations}, the conditional guidance improves both the fidelity of the generated results and visual quality.
 We further observed that the distillation process will converge toward over-saturated direction without CG, which thus lower the FID metric.
-In contrast, our model can avoid such a local minimum because our learning is lower bounded by the guidance loss, which can be seen as a typical diffusion loss.
+In contrast, our model avoids such a local minimum by using the proposed guidance loss.

-\paragraph{Prediction of~$\hat{\bz}_s$.} In order to demonstrate the effects of our proposed PREv-predictor that uses the initial noise $\epsilon$, we conduct comparisons between the deterministic predictor (\emph{i.e.}, \eqref{eq:ddim}) used by previous distillation methods~\citep{salimans2022progressive}, the adapted DDIM predictor in the velocity model~\citep{salimans2022progressive}, and ours.
-As shown in Figure~\ref{fig:ablations}, both the derived DDIM with v-prediction and our proposed PREv-predictor benefit to the distillation, while the previous DDIM predictor that solely depends on the pretrained model without using sampled noise $\epsilon$ fails at the conditional distillation learning.
-Moreover, we empirically find that our PREv-predictor that utilizes the sampled $\epsilon$ can achieve slightly better performance than the DDIM with v-prediction.